Kim Nam-joo (actress): Career

 She also released her book that year, called Kim Nam-joo's House.
 The collection of essays and photographs is a candid discussion of her family life and home.

 Kim then led the 2012 weekend family drama My Husband Got a Family (also known as You Who Rolled in Unexpectedly and Unexpected You), which took a comedic and serious approach to the trials and tribulations of a TV director dealing with her in-laws when her husband reunites with his biological parents.
 Kim and Park's third collaboration was a big hit with audiences, it was number one on the 2012 yearly TV ratings chart with average ratings of 33.1 percent and a ratings peak of 52.3 percent, and Kim won another Daesang at the KBS Drama Awards.

 Kim returned to television after a six-year hiatus, starring in the romance thriller, Misty.
 The drama was both a ratings and critical success and Kim earned praise for her portrayal of a controversial character.

 Kim returned to television after a six-year hiatus, starring in the revenge thriller, Wonderful World. and won the Best Acting Award, Actress at the MBC Drama Awards.

-The popularity of TV dramas that portray the lives of working women in their 30s and 40s represents a larger trend in Korean culture, mainly a reflection of women marrying at a later age and working more in their 20s.
-Kim is now considered one of the few established Korean actresses in their 30s, 40s and even 50s who have held on to the spotlight, reversing an ageist trend that dictated casting for decades.